-- a) results from monitoring of the external environment as mentioned in Chapter X of the Activities Regulations.
-The results from the monitoring as mentioned in Section 54, second subsection and Sections 55 and 56 of the Activities Regulations, shall be submitted in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf.
+- a) results from monitoring of the external environment, cf. Chapter X of the Activities Regulations.
+The results from the monitoring as mentioned in Section 54, second subsection and Section 55 of the Activities Regulations, shall be submitted in accordance with the Guidelines for monitoring of the petroleum activities offshore (TA-2848/2011) (in Norwegian only).
+Deadline for submitting quality assured drafts of reports from monitoring of seabed habitats (sediments and fauna), baseline surveys and water column monitoring, is the 1st of April the year after the monitoring took place.
 Other monitoring results shall be submitted as soon as they become available, - b) information on changes in the risk of pollution.
-The information shall include the reasons for the change and remedial measures implemented, - c) report on annual emissions and discharges in accordance with the Norwegian Environment Agency's Guidelines for reporting from offshore petroleum activities.
-The reporting shall take place using "EnvironmentWeb" (EW).
-The report and the underlying data shall be entered in EW by 1 March of the following year, - d) the results from the risk and emergency preparedness analyses as mentioned in Section 73 of the Activities Regulations, as well as a description, based on the conducted environmental risk and emergency preparedness analyses, of how the planned emergency preparedness for acute pollution will be safeguarded.
+The information shall include the reasons for the change and remedial measures implemented, - c) annual report in accordance with the Norwegian Environment Agency's Guidelines for reporting from the petroleum activities offshore (M107-2014) (in Norwegian only).
+Deadline for reporting is the 15th of March the following year.
+The reporting shall take place using Environment Hub (EEH).
+Complete quality assured reports and underlying data shall be available for the Norwegian Environment Agency before expiration of the reporting deadline, - d) the results from the risk and emergency preparedness analyses as mentioned in Section 73 of the Activities Regulations, as well as a description, based on the conducted environmental risk and emergency preparedness analyses, of how the planned emergency preparedness for acute pollution will be safeguarded.